velddev/DBL-Tutorials/Tutorials/Python/discord.py/01 - getting started.md

 # Getting started with your first discord bot
 Hello, and today I’m showing you how to write and set up a Discord bot in discord.py.
-This tutorial will be friendly for programmers of any level as long as you know your basics in any language.
+This tutorial will be friendly for programmers of any level as long as you know your basics in any language, if you feel a little
 ## Why Discord.py?
 The reason I picked discord.py over Disco is mainly the community, Disco is a bit tougher to get support for.
 Another reason is that discord.py is a lot more mature at this moment.
 ## Requirements